Mera Peak Climbing

 Our Guides, trip, and safety:

-All of our Trekking and Climbing Guide experience of more than decade in this adventure and tourism field.
-We have trained them especially for this adventure for safe and enjoyable trip with us,
+All of our Trekking and Climbing Guide experience more than the decade in this adventure and tourism field.
+We have trained them especially for this adventure for a safe and enjoyable trip with us,

 On every trip, there would be our one Trek leader/ Climbing Leader and one assistance leader on each additional 2 peoples on the trek/Climbing- this arrangement would ensure that even if any of our guide/ assistance guides get sick or if any travelers get sick and need to be back or delay the days of walking, it would still work smoothly and there would not be any impact on our original trek plan.
 Also, every two trekkers would have one Sherpa helper for carrying your trekking bags.